livecodelife/fareharbor_external_api/README.md

     `GET /companies/<shortname>/lodgings/`

-Returns a list of all lodgings for a specific company, provided you have permission to access that company
+Returns a list of all lodgings for a specific company.

 Method: